 The Nordic-Baltic Mobility Programme for Culture strengthens artistic and cultural cooperation in the Nordic region and Baltic states.
 The programme focuses on increasing the exchange of knowledge, contacts and interest in Nordic and Baltic art and culture.
 The Nordic-Baltic Mobility Programme comprises three forms of funding: mobility funding, network funding and funding for artist residencies.

 The support enables residency centers in the Nordic and Baltic countries to invite artists for a stay at the residency center.
 During their visits artists should be able to work on their projects undisturbed, meet other artists and create contacts with the local art and culture scene.

-The application should contain plans for at least two (2) professional artists to be invited from another Nordic or Baltic country than the one where the center is located.
+The application should contain plans for at least two (2) professional artists to be invited from two other Nordic or Baltic countries than the one where the center is located.
 The grant cannot be used for artists living in the same country where the center is located.
 Funding is available for all areas of arts and culture.

 “Professional” means that the person has documented experience within the field of art and culture and/or has a relevant education.

 If the application fulfils the programme requirements, the residency centers can select artists based on their own criteria and invite either individual artists or small groups.

 Funding for artist residencies may be granted up to EUR 50,000.
 The funding is administered by the residency center and should cover the direct costs arising from the Nordic or Baltic artist’s stay at the center.
 The budget should also include a grant/a fee paid to the artist during the residency period.

 In addition to travel expenses, grants, daily allowance and other direct costs which arise in connection with the residency stay of the artist(s), the budget may contain a maximum of 15% administrative expenses (should be specified on the application).

 Applications are welcome from residency organisations as well as organisations, institutions and groups working on new residency initiatives in the field of arts and culture.